 Tip 8: Railcards help Another great tool to save money on train tickets to Liverpool is to purchase a railcard.
 Each type of card saves you money and costs just £30 a year meaning that savings can be made from using it as little as 3 times.
 There are many different types of railcard listed below:

 Two Together, Family and Friends, Senior, Disabled Persons, Armed Forces 16-25, 26-30 and Network Railcards.
 Please check the railcard website for more information on the advantages of these cards or get them from your local National Rail Ticket Office.

 There are a number of parks in Liverpool that are worth visiting.
-Otterspool Park is the best place for outdoor activities, Sefton Park is 235-acre of land that’s a designated English Heritage site, while the Calderstones Park boasts 125-acre of space that consists of a playground, botanical gardens, and a children’s area.
+Otterspool is the best place for outdoor activities, Sefton is 235-acre of land that’s a designated English Heritage site, while the Calderstones boasts 125-acre of space that consists of a playground, botanical gardens, and a children’s area.

 Main stations in Liverpool